This post is sponsored by Cherokee Uniforms.

 It’s a hot July in New York.
-Scrubs Magazine’s Editor in Chief, Michael Harbron, is waiting for the arrival of Katie Duke in the swanky midtown restaurant, Craft.
+Scrubs Magazine is waiting for the arrival of Katie Duke in the swanky midtown restaurant, Craft.
 We’re here to discuss the Katie Duke Collection, a scrubs collaboration between Cherokee Uniforms and Katie.
 Katie is a veteran with Scrubs Magazine and a long-term contributor.
 Debbie Singer, the media director for Cherokee and occasional feature editor of Scrubs, is with us.

 For Scrubs Magazine and its readers, the collection has been a long time coming, and one would wonder why it took so long for the collaboration to take place.
 However, after a slew of celebrity endorsements in the scrubs world from Tooniforms to Baby Phat, the time now feels right and everyone at Cherokee is excited.
 There’s a buzz floating around the L.A. offices, from the designers desk to the seamstress department.
 Everyone knows her.
 She’s been a staple with Cherokee before influencers were a thing, and despite what some naysayers claim online, she’s known as one of the nicest nurses they’ve ever come into contact with.